dd1947in/project_getting_and_cleaning_data/README.md

 ## Tests

-This project is to be evaluated by peers by sourcing the script  "run_analysis.R" preferably in RStudio as displays  console output and Global Environment :
+This project is to be evaluated by peers by sourcing the script  "run_analysis.R" preferably in RStudio as it displays  console output and Global Environment :
 >source("run_analysis.R")
 Here is the console output<br>
 [1] " ... downloading data set ..."<br>